marbetschar/marco.betschart.name/areas/linux-desktop/install-oracle-sql-developer.md

 ---
 description: >-
-  How to install Oracle SQL Developer
+  How to install Oracle SQL Developer in your Linux Desktop Environment.
 tags: how-to, elementary, sql-developer, oracle, linux-desktop
 ---